-Chronic diseases, like heart disease, cancer, stroke, and diabetes are far more common today than infectious diseases.
+Chronic diseases, like asthma, heart disease, cancer, stroke, and diabetes are far more common today than infectious diseases.
 Chronic diseases usually need to be managed over a long period of time.
 In many cases, chronic diseases are incurable.
 Long-term prescription medications to reduce or control symptoms are usually the course of treatment.

 Medication non-adherence is when you do not take medication as prescribed.
 Some examples of this include:

 Unfortunately, statistics show that many Americans with chronic conditions do not take their medications as prescribed.

 This can result in serious consequences.
 For example, your condition could worsen, leading to more intense treatment, more medications, and even hospitalization.
 Medication non-adherence can also be a financial burden since it may cause you to miss work, and have more doctor appointments and more costly prescriptions.
 In extreme cases, not taking your medication can lead to a heart attack, stroke, or even death.

 There are many reasons why people do not take their medications.
 Here are some common reasons and ways to counter these concerns.

 Make an appointment to talk to your doctor.
 Write down any questions you have.
 Make sure you are clear about: